Accessing Genetic Information in the Living Cell

 Cells have evolved two radically different search strategies in order to scan a genome or transcriptome in search of a specific piece of genetic code.
 Some proteins, e.g. transcription factors or nucleosomes, recognize a specific or preferred DNA sequence through interactions in the grooves, whilst other macromolecules are dynamically programmed by RNA molecules to recognize complementary nucleic acid sequences.
 Examples of the latter are Argonaute and Hfq programmed by interference RNA and small RNA, respectively, searching for complementary target mRNAs, CRISPR/Cas9 programmed by guide RNA to interrogate double-stranded DNA and RecA programmed by ssDNA searching for the other allele in homologous recombination.

 The project is an interdisciplinary effort including principal investigators at Uppsala University, Stockholm University and KTH.
-The project is funded by a reserach grant from the Knut and Alice Wallenberg foundation.
+The project is funded by reserach grants from the Knut and Alice Wallenberg foundation and The Swedish Research Council.

 If you have general questions about the project, please contact: firstname.lastname@example.org